NAIST-BII/nnUNetWithUncertainty/README.md

 # Torso MSK Segmentation

-This repository contains a modified version of the [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) framework, specifically tailored for the segmentation of the torso using Musculoskeletal (MSK) datasets.
+This repository contains MSKSegmenter codes, including a modified version of the [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) framework, specifically tailored for the segmentation of the torso using Musculoskeletal (MSK) datasets.

 ![Torso MSK Segmentation Pipeline](assets/fig.png)